WeBankPartners/wecube-platform/README_EN.md

 The main menu of WeCube matches its design concept, including Workbench, Expectation, Execution, Watching, Wisdom, Equilibration, Workflow and System.

 - System
-  - CMDB model design: support customization and graphic visualization.
-  - authorization: row-based data permission control for CRUD operations.
-For example, DBA can only operate on DB hosts instead of application hosts in case that all hosts share one single CI type.
-  - system parameters
+  - System parameters: All the necessary parameters used during the WeCube Platform running can be managed.
+  - Authorization: Users, Roles, and Menus are managed in this section, also the mapping between users, roles and menus.
+  - Resources: Manage resources provided by WeCube, such as container hosts and instances running on the hosts.

 - Workflow
-  - plugin registration: to upload plugin packages and create their runtime environments in containers.
+  - Plugin registration: Select the plugin package to upload.
+The plugin package needs to declare the plugin's dependencies, required menus, data models, system parameters, authorization settings, and resources.
+After registration, the plugin runs through the container, multiple instances supported, and you can view the log of the plugin operation.
+Select the plugin service, and associate the CMDB data model attribute value with the parameters.
-  - task orchestration: to design workflows to finish automated or semi-automated tasks, such as task orchestration to create VPC, subnet and virtual machines on public cloud.
+  - Task orchestration: to design workflows to finish automated or semi-automated tasks, such as task orchestration to create VPC, subnet and virtual machines on the public cloud.
 Each node in the workflow is associated with a plugin for execution.
-  - service channel

-- Expectation
+- Expectation(WeCMDB plugin)
-  - data center design: to create a plan and to design the sturcture of data centers
+  - Data center design: to create a plan and to design the structure of data centers
-  - data center resource plan: to instanciate a data center design and plan actual resources for a specific data center
+  - Data center resource plan: to instantiate a data center design and plan actual resources for a specific data center
-  - application architecture design: to design logical architecture of applications
+  - Application architecture design: to design logical architecture of applications
-  - application deployment design: to design the deployment architectural view and trigger deployment for applications
+  - Application deployment design: to design the deployment architectural view and trigger deployment for applications
-  - CI data query and management: to query and manage data for a single CI type through the graph of CI model
+  - CI data query and management: to query and manage data for a single CI type through the graph of the CI model
-  - CI integrated query: to configure queries involving multiple CI types, for example to find out all hosts used by a specific application
+  - CI integrated query: to configure queries involving multiple CI types, for example, to find out all hosts used by a specific application
-  - enumeration query and danagement
+  - Enumeration query and management

 - Execution
+  - Task orchestration execution: to execute complicated operations with predefined workflow and plugins.
+Canary release supported.
-  - artifact management: to manage deployment packages for applications.
-Customization of configuration file and value substitution rules is supported to eliminate manual intervention.
+  - Artifacts(Artifacts plugin): to manage deployment packages for applications.
+Customization of the configuration file and value substitution rules is supported to eliminate manual intervention.
-  - application deployment: to view deployment history, to skip or retry deployment tasks.
-  - batch execution: to execute simple operation tasks in a selected scope of targets.
+  - Batch execution: to execute simple operation tasks in a selected scope of targets.
-  - high risk commands: to define high risk commands, so they will be blocked or extra approval process will be raised.
-  - task orchestration execution: to execute complicated operations with predefined workflow and plugins.

-- Tasks (2nd half of 2019)
+- Tasks (Service-Management plugin)
+  - Template management: service catalog management, service request template management.
+  - Service management: service request management, task management.

-- Watching (2nd half of 2019)
+- Watching (Open-Monitor plugin)
+  - Agent management: registration, start, stop;
+  - Data management: Provide data collection configuration, data query, and other functions;
+  - Alarm management: Provides functions such as threshold configuration, log monitoring, and alarm triggering;
+  - View management: Provide graphic configuration and custom view functions;

-- Equilibration (2nd half of 2019)
+- Equilibration (On Planning)

-- Wisdom (2nd half of 2019)
+- Wisdom (On Planning)

 ## Quick Start
 WeCube is using containerized deployment.